 Compared to most museums in India, the Prince of Wales museum is actually interesting!

-It also has English translations on all the artefacts which is a big help.
+It also has English translations on all the artifacts which is a big help.

 For some reason, a lot of museums in India don’t have this.
 So, unless you can read Hindi you’ll just have to guess what it is.
 Or, hire a guide.

-They have an awesome natural history section which showcases a tonne of extinct animal taxidermy.
+They have an awesome natural history section that showcases a tonne of extinct animal taxidermy.

 My friend and I had a hilarious time here, we even got to stamp our own ancient Indian coin!

 If it is your first time in Mumbai you may not know that celebrity spotting is a regular occurrence in Mumbai as most of the Bollywood Stars choose to settle here with the big movie studios being in the area.

 Film City is a popular attraction and movie tours are available daily for locals and tourists alike.